ryanzec/coding-standards/README.md

 | | | |-- session-factory.js
 ```

-If you have a piece of code that has both javascript code and UI elements, the javascript code should be tested with Karma however Karma test should never have any test that are done against mocked HTML.
+If you have a piece of code that has both javascript code and UI elements, the javascript code should be tested with Karma however Karma test should never have any tests that are done against mocked HTML.

 You must use the ```expect``` BDD style of the Chai library.